shipwright-io/build/README.md

 ## Operator Resources

-This operator ships two resources in order to define your strategy and register the actual application builds.
+This operator ships two CRDs in order to register a strategy and start the actual application builds using a previously registered strategy.

 ### `BuildStrategy`

-The resource `BuildStrategy` (`builds.build.dev/v1alpha1`) allows you to define a shared group of steps needed to fullfil the application build.
+The resource `BuildStrategy` (`buildstrategies.build.dev/v1alpha1`) allows you to define a shared group of steps needed to fullfil the application build.
 Those steps are defined as [`containers/v1`][corev1container] entries.